cliraa/aligned_layer/docs/operator_guides/1_operator_FAQ.md

 To get whitelisted,
-you need to fill out the form available [here](https://docs.google.com/forms/d/e/1FAIpQLSdH9sgfTz4v33lAvwj6BvYJGAeIshQia3FXz36PFfF-WQAWEQ/viewform) and wait for the Aligned team to approve your request.
+you need to fill out the form available [here](https://docs.google.com/forms/d/e/1FAIpQLSdH9sgfTz4v33lAvwj6BvYJGAeIshQia3FXz36PFfF-WQAWEQ/viewform) and wait for the Aligned team to approve your request

 ### What Strategies Tokens are supported in Mainnet?